 All Tundra models are equipped with dual front, front side, full-length side curtain and segment-exclusive front-knee airbags in addition to traction and stability control systems.

 Available on Limited, Platinum and 1794 Edition models is a blind-spot monitoring system with a rear cross traffic alert feature that warns the driver of potential collisions during backup maneuvers.

-The Tundra squares off against the best-selling Ford F-150, which offers a potent yet relatively efficient EcoBoost V6 engine; the Ram 1500, with its class-leading interior refinement and sophisticated eight-speed transmission; and GM's highly capable Chevrolet Silverado and GMC Sierra pickups.
+The Tundra squares off against the best-selling Ford F-150, which offers a potent yet relatively efficient EcoBoost V6 engine; the Ram 1500, with its class-leading interior refinement, available diesel and sophisticated eight-speed transmission; and GM's highly capable Chevrolet Silverado and GMC Sierra pickups.